Applications are now open!

 Direct communication with potential faculty mentors is a key component of the application decision process for both PSM and Thesis applicants.
 We strongly encourage prospective students to visit our faculty directory and read about their areas of interest and ongoing research.
 Once you are familiar with their areas of specialty, please email professors to set up a time to either talk on the phone or meet with them here on campus.

 Out-of-state students may be eligible for in-state tuition rates.
-ENSCI is a member of the Western Regional Graduate Program (WRGP.
+ENSCI is a member of the Western Regional Graduate Program (WRGP).
 WRGP is a tuition-reciprocity arrangement coordinated through the Western Interstate Commission for Higher Education (WICHE) that enables students from Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming to enroll at CSUMB and pay the resident tuition rate, instead of the nonresident rate that an out-of-state student would normally pay.
 See our Funding web page for more details.

 Please visit the International Programs website to make sure you meet all the requirements for international students.